 The role of the therapist

 It is important to remember that a therapist is not a referee.
-They should not sit back and adjudicate while the partners fight like cats and dogs in their office.
-Neither are they a courtroom judge, imposing a legally binding solution on unwilling defendants.
+A therapist should not sit back and adjudicate while the partners fight like cats and dogs in the office.
+Neither is the therapist a courtroom judge, imposing a legally binding solution on unwilling defendants.
 The therapist’s role is to encourage the couple to resolve their differences on their own terms, and to continue the process of reconciliation outside of the counseling room.
 Mending a relationship is an ongoing process.
 It cannot take place during a 30 minute consultation.
-Visit here to know more about Couples Therapist.
+Visit here to know more about a Couples Therapist.

 Setting goals